derek-chui/Network-Optimization/README.md

 # Network-Optimization

+Non Orthogonal Multiple Access is a wireless communication technique used in 5G to allow multiple users to share the same time and frequency resources, but with different power levels.

+NOMA works best when a strong (close) user is paired with a weak (far) user.
+So our goal is to makes pairs from a set of users with a max total distance when added up.

 - Overview: Generates random points, makes pairs with max total distance using MATLAB.
 - First implemented brute force O(n!!) as a baseline.
 Goal is to get brute force results in O(1) time.
 - Working on implementing the many types of NOMA O(nlogn) from various research papers.
 This is much faster, but worse results than brute force.